 1) Get information the user requires from the back-end and translate it from the “back-end language” to the specific OS (operating system) language in which it will be shown to the user

 These tasks all occur within the front-end but in two different “layers.”
 In order to make these concepts more accessible, let’s call them the Logical Layer and Aesthetic Layer.

-We refer to it as “logical” because it is involved in gathering, interpreting, and processing the data that will later be shown within the aesthetic layer.
+We refer to it as “logical” because it is involve in gathering, interpreting, and processing the data that will later be shown within the aesthetic layer.

-For the first task to be accomplished, the front-end must communicate with the back-end through an API (Application Programming Interface) and ask it for specific information.
+For the first task to be accomplish, the front-end must communicate with the back-end through an API (Application Programming Interface) and ask it for specific information.

 After the requested information has been properly delivered, the second task begins.
 During this step, developers must write additional code in order to specify the way the requested information will be shown to the user.

 The aesthetic layer is exclusively related to the design of a website or app.

 As mentioned before, everything (including design) can be coded.
 However, nowadays there is a wide range of graphic design programs, such as Illustrator, Photoshop, and Sketch, that can expedite the development process.